gicamm/homeassistant-comelit/README.md

 - Scenario
 - Alarm

 The integration also exports the alarm sensor as a presence detector.
 It allows presence-based lights, scenes, and so on.

 #### Comelit scenario

 The integration supports the comelit scenario.
 It exports the scenario as a scene.
-A scene can be useful for exporting some VIP features (such as open the door) which, otherwise, cannot be fully reachable through the Hub.
+A scene can be useful for exporting some VIP features (such as opening the door) which, otherwise, cannot be fully reachable through the Hub.

 ### Lovelace example

 Below is an example with lovelace:

 ```yaml